cburnette/boxr/README.md

 # By default Boxr will look for client_id and client_secret in your environment variables as
 # BOX_CLIENT_ID and BOX_CLIENT_SECRET, respectively.
 You can omit the two optional parameters above
 # if those are present.

+# Additionally, you can provide one other parameter called identifier.
+This can be used, for example, to
+# hold the id of the user associated with this Boxr client.
+When the callback is invoked this value will be provided.
 ```